larchanjo/poc-android-butter-knife/README.md

 # Overview

-This is a poc tha used [Butter Knife]
+This is a simple poc using [Butter Knife]

 [Butter Knife]:http://jakewharton.github.io/butterknife/